November 27, 1940 – Art Museum features Painting of Mobilgas Station

 November 28, 1895 – Inventor wins First American Auto Race

 Six of America’s first “motor cars” left Chicago’s Jackson Park for a 54-mile race to Evanston, Illinois, and back through the snow.
 Inventor J. Frank Duryea received $2,000 for winning the first U.S. auto race.
 His No. 5 automobile took just over 10 hours at an average speed of about 7.3 mph.
 The Chicago Times-Herald, sponsor of the race, also awarded $500 to a racing enthusiast who named the horseless vehicles “motocycles.”

 The newspaper added: “Persons who are inclined to decry the development of the horseless carriage will be forced to recognize it as an admitted mechanical achievement, highly adapted to some of the most urgent needs of our civilization.”
 Learn more in Cantankerous Combustion – 1st U.S. Auto Show.

-December 1, 1865 – Lady Macbeth visits Pennsylvania Boom Town
+December 1, 1865 – Lady Macbeth arrives at Pennsylvania Oil Boom Town

-Shakespearean tragedienne Miss Eloise Bridges appeared as Lady Macbeth at the Murphy Theater in Pithole, Pennsylvania.
-Once extolled by a Richmond, Virginia, newspaper as “the most handsome actress in the Confederate States,” Miss Bridges performed in the region’s most notorious boom town.
+Shakespearean tragedienne Miss Eloise Bridges appeared as Lady Macbeth at the Murphy Theater in Pithole, Pennsylvania, America’s first notorious boom town.

 Eight months after Bridges departed for new engagements in Ohio, Pithole’s oil ran out.
 The most famous boom town collapsed into empty streets and abandoned buildings.
 Today, visitors walk on the grass streets of the historic ghost town.
 Learn more in Oil Boom at Pithole Creek.